os-js/manual.os-js.org/src/v3/development/README.md

 npm link @osjs/client
 ```

-> Notes:
+*Notes*:

-> 2. Using `npm link` will not link its dependencies.
+1. Using `npm link` will not link its dependencies.
 You have to do this yourself or use a monorepo uitlity to automate the process.
-> 3. Running `npm install` after linking **will remove the links**
+2. Running `npm install` after linking **will remove the links**

 ## Packages